LeeMorinUCF/QMB6912S22/demo_02/Lit_Review/README.md

 However, I feel that the author misses the point...of both the theory itself and of economics in general.
-It is worth talking about for context when it comes to using the scientific method in social sciences.
+It is worth talking about for context when it comes to using the scientific method in the social sciences.